 (h) entering into leasing or management arrangements with a suitable person or persons, on terms and conditions to be approved by the Minister, for any airport.

-MINISTRY OF CIVIL AVIATION STATEMENT OF EXPECTION OF THE NATIONAL GOVERNMENT ON NAC BY CAA MINISTER HON.
+THE NATIONAL GOVERNMENT'S STATEMENT OF EXPECTATION ON NAC, DELIVERED BY FORMER CAA MINISTER HON.
 DAVIS STEVEN, LLB, MP

 To download a copy of the CAA ACT, please click here.